Chicago race riot of 1919

 The turmoil came to a boil during a summer heat wave with the murder of the 17-year-old Eugene Williams, an African-American teenager who inadvertently had drifted into a white swimming area at an informally segregated beach near 29th Street.
 A group of African-American youths were diving from a 14-foot by 9-foot raft that they had constructed.
 When the raft drifted into the unofficial "white beach" area, one white beachgoer was indignant; he began hurling rocks at the young men, striking Williams, and caused the teen to drown.
 When black beachgoers complained that whites attacked them, violence expanded into neighborhoods.
 Tensions between groups arose in a melee, which became days of unrest.
 Black neighbors near white areas were attacked, white gangs went into black neighborhoods, and black workers going to and from work were attacked.
-Meanwhile, some black civilians organized to resist and protect each other, and some whites sought to lend aid to black civilians, but the Chicago Police Department often turned a blind eye, or worse, to the violence.
+Meanwhile, some black civilians organized to resist and protect each other, and some whites sought to lend aid to black civilians, but the Chicago Police Department often turned a blind eye, or worse, joined in on the violence.
+Sections of Chicago industry were shut down for several days during and after the riots to avoid interaction among the opposing groups.
 Chicago Mayor William Hale Thompson had a game of brinksmanship with Illinois Governor Frank Lowden that may have exacerbated the riot, since Thompson refused to ask Lowden to send in the Illinois Army National Guard for four days, although Lowden had called up the guardsmen, organized in Chicago's armories and ready to intervene.

 After the riots, Lowden convened the Chicago Commission on Race Relations, a nonpartisan, interracial committee, to investigate the causes and to propose solutions to racial tensions.
 Their conclusions were published by the University of Chicago Press as The Negro in Chicago: A Study of Race Relations and a Race Riot.
 U.S. President Woodrow Wilson and the U.S. Congress attempted to promote legislation and organizations to decrease racial discord in America.
 Governor Lowden took several actions at Thompson's request to quell the riot and promote greater harmony in its aftermath.
-Sections of Chicago industry were shut down for several days during and after the riots to avoid interaction among the opposing groups.
 Thompson drew on his association with the riot to influence later political elections.
 One of the most lasting effects may have been decisions in both white and black communities to seek greater racial separation.